 CityLinks is a peer-to-peer learning methodology developed by ICMA to address global challenges.

 Strengthening Urban Resilience for Growth with Equity (SURGE) Project

-Strengthening Urban Resilience for Growth with Equity will improve the economic competitiveness and resilience of second-tier cities in the Philippines.
+The SURGE Project will improve economic competitiveness and resilience of cities outside of Metro Manila in the Philippines.